IndexMaker/index-maker/README.md

     - [ ] Investigate what happens when there is both a deposit for Buy trade, and a withdrawal for Sell
     - [ ] Multiple destinations
     - [ ] Create a relationship between destinations and Order Connector
+    - [ ] Reuse collateral from cancelled order in the new order

 #### Design & Performance